 If you’re an adult who experienced sexual abuse as a child, you are not alone.
-In Canada, 1 in 4 females and 1 in 6 males are sexually abused before they turn 18 years of age*.
+In Canada, 1 in 3 females and 1 in 6 males are sexually abused before they turn 18 years old*.

 It is not uncommon to want to forget what happened and try to move on, but research shows that the sooner you can speak about your experience in a supportive environment, the faster and more complete your healing process will be.

-Sexual abuse of children and youth often involves manipulation, coercion into sexual situation, bribery, and forced secrecy.
-As a child you may have tried to tell an adult and met with resistance, or felt that there was no one you could trust.
+Sexual abuse of children and youth often involves grooming, manipulation, coercion, bribery, and forced secrecy.
+As a child, you may have tried to tell an adult and were met with resistance, or felt that there was no one you could trust.
 For these reasons and many others, the effects of sexual abuse can appear many years after the abuse has ended.

 As an adult survivor, you have been living with these memories for a long time.
 Remember that there is no “normal” timeline for dealing with and recovering from this experience.

 If you experienced sexual abuse as a child, you may encounter a range of common short and long-term effects.
 Sexual violence affects everyone differently, but adult survivors of child sexual abuse may have some of the following concerns that are specific to their experience:

 - Guilt, shame, blame and anger.
 You may feel angry and direct that at people you love and trust, but not really know why.
 You might feel guilty about not having been able to stop the abuse, or blame yourself if you experienced physical pleasure.
 It’s important for you to understand that the person who manipulated and hurt you should be held accountable—not you.

 - Self-esteem.
 You may struggle with low self-esteem, which can be a result of negative messages you received from your abuser(s) or from having your personal safety violated or ignored.
 Low self-esteem can affect many different areas of your life such as your relationships, career, and health.